The Beginners Guide to Baby’s First Year

 Why does my Baby’s skin look like that?

-- Blue- Consult the Pediatrician, blue usually means not enough oxygen
+- Blue- Consult the Pediatrician, blue usually means not enough oxygen or hemoglobin in the blood.

 - Peeling- Natural, Your baby was soggy for 9 months and is now drying out